We all need either physical, spiritual or mental healing at some point. Learn about how you can enhance your healing system.

 The Seven Chakra Energy Centers

 In Eastern thought, this refers to the subtle energy centers along the spine.
 They run from the base of the spine to an invisible crown above the head.
-Activating these centers are the keys to health and enlightenment.
+Activating these centers are the key to health and enlightenment.
 As the theory goes, if all seven chakras are healthy and in alignment the result is enlightenment.
 All the Sages we believe to be enlightened souls talk about how important it is to achieve and maintain proper alignment of thinking, and body.

 The term Chakra is the Sanskrit word for wheel or disk.
 The knowledge of these energy centers comes from the Eastern traditions known as the eightfold path.

 Many practitioners visualize these chakra energy centers as swirling spirals.
 We see the symbol of the spiral in many cultures.
-It represents the continuation of life cycle and divine energy in many traditions.
+It represents the continuation of the life cycle and divine energy in many traditions.
 Perhaps this is a universal principle discovered independently.
 Hence, the more healthy vibrant and aligned they are, the more powerful and harmonious the flow of energy.

 Let’s learn about each of these energy portals and how we can access or cleanse them.
 Working our way from the bottom up: